top of page

 The Stress Of Inflation

-It might be easy enough to say that you won’t get stressed, or that you will control your stress levels, but that is often easier said than done.
-In today’s stressful economic climate there can also be other factors at play that might be influencing your back pain more than you realize.
-We found 5 ways that inflation could be making your back pain worse:
+It might seem easy to say you won’t get stressed, or that you will control your stress levels, but that is often easier said than done.

 1. Stress